andres-frank/uns-cg-webgl/README.md

 	* https://sketchfab.com/

 * [Alternative parser](https://github.com/vorg/geom-parse-obj)
-	- support multiple meshes in one file via g sections in the OBJ file
+	- supports multiple meshes in one file via g sections in the OBJ file
 	- returns only vertex data, so no face normals and face tex coords

 ---